davidharting/tweet-scheduler/notes.md

 - `link_to` and `button_to` helpers can take an active record instance as their second argument.
 They will figure out the correct URL for it from there.
 Does this only work when using `resources` in `routes.rb`?
 - I thought I could achieve this same thing with `twitter_accounts_path(twitter_account)`.
 However, that generated `/twitter-accounts.3`, with a period instead of a slash.
 Not sure what I was doing wrong there.

+# 31. Tweet partial

+- Rails has a localization helper, which you can simply invoke to with `l`.
+You can use this to localize a date.